Conversions of Private Foundations to Donor Advised FundsSubmitted by American Endowment Foundation on April 30th, 2018

 If there is a liquidation by the private foundation, then it must set aside a reserve for the investment income tax of 1 to 2% on net investment income.
 There should also be coordination regarding future investing of the donor advised fund.

 If the private foundation has an investment policy statement and would like such an approach continued with the donor advised fund, this should be discussed with the donor advised fund sponsor to see if this is feasible.
 Also, as stated above, if the private foundation would like its current investment advisor to continue in advising the donor advised fund, it should discuss this possibility with the donor advised fund sponsor.
+Many donor advised fund sponsors allow for an outside investment advisor if certain minimum balances are met.

 In the end, with proper planning and thought, the conversion of a private foundation to a donor advised fund can go very smoothly and result in a much easier administration of charitable giving by the family.
 Many donor advised fund sponsors such as American Endowment Foundation are well equipped to handle this transition and former private foundations have provided many testimonials in the financial press indicating much satisfaction with the process.

 And while donor advised funds have been subject to scrutiny by various members of Congress, overall they have demonstrated a strong contribution toward increasing charitable giving and overall philanthropic impact.
+The latest Tax Cuts and Jobs Act was notably absent in connection with any legislative changes to donor advised funds.

 It should be noted that it is possible such funds will become more regulated like private foundations, including requirements of minimum annual distributions.
 Such increased regulation certainly started with the Pension Protection Act of 2006 where, among other things, such funds were made subject to stricter rules as to the giving of scholarships and the investments in certain excess business holdings.
 But overall, it seems highly unlikely that the administration of such funds will be as burdensome as private foundations, and certainly would not be as burdensome in compliance requirements for the donors and their families.

 If a private foundation is considering terminating but would like to first see how a donor advised fund works, then a family may want to consider establishing a donor advised fund with a relatively small initial contribution and work with the sponsor to see how it works, including the processing of grant requests.
+This is especially important if the private foundation is accustomed to relatively quick turnaround for satisfying grants and have grantees with time sensitive cash needs.

 Kirk Hoopingarner is an Attorney & Partner at Quarles & Brady, Chicago.
 He is a member of the AEF Council of Advisors.